mrudden/md2sh/README.md

 # md2sh
-Convert markdown lists to shell script arrays
+Convert markdown README.md files into bootstraps for shell scripts.
+Make self-documenting shell scripts easier to build and work with.

 ## How it works
-Reads every bullet point into an array following a header formatted with "###"
+Reads every bullet point into an array following a header formatted with "###" If you have code denoted by backticks, it should appear literally transcribed.

 ## To Run
 Run `go run md2sh.go README.md` in your terminal

-If you have `code` denoted by backticks, it should appear literally transcribed.
+## Test section

 ### Test
 * Test 1